Krafla: Overview

-Iceland is a place where it is possible to see plate tectonics at work.
-It sits astride the Mid-Atlantic Ridge; the western part of the island nation is part of the roughly westward-moving North American plate, while the eastern part of the island is part of the roughly eastward-moving Eurasian Plate.
+Iceland sits astride the Mid-Atlantic Ridge; the western part of the island nation is part of the roughly westward-moving North American plate, while the eastern part of the island is part of the roughly eastward-moving Eurasian Plate.
 The north–south axis of the Mid-Atlantic Ridge splits Iceland in two, roughly north to south.
 Along this ridge many of Iceland's most active volcanoes are located; Krafla is one of these.

-Krafla includes the crater Víti, one of two well-known craters by this name in Iceland (the other is in Askja).
-The Icelandic word "víti" means "hell".
-In former times, people often believed hell to be under volcanoes.
-Víti has a green lake inside of it.